Homomorphisms to 3-manifold groups: JSJ-decompositions and modular automorphisms

-If $\overline{\V}$ is finitely generated and $K$--CSA, the existence of $\overline{\mathbb J}(v)$ follows from \cite[Theorem 9.14]{GuiLev2}.
-In our case $\overline{\V}$ is not necessarily $K$--CSA since $\overline{\V}$ can have arbitrarily large finite subgroups.
-In the next section we show that $\overline{\V}$ is \emph{weakly $K$--CSA} (see Definition~\ref{defn:wcsa} below), which means that it shares enough of the properties of $K$--CSA groups that the proof of \cite[Theorem 9.14]{GuiLev2} holds with only minor changes.
+The JSJ--decomposition of $\overline{\V}$ we use was essentially constructed by Guirardel-Levitt in \cite{GuiLev2}.
+If $\overline{\V}$ is finitely generated and $K$--CSA, the existence of the decomposition we need follows directly from \cite[Theorem 9.14]{GuiLev2}.
+However, in our case $\overline{\V}$ is only finitely generated relative to stably parabolic subgroups and $\overline{\V}$ is not necessarily $K$--CSA since it can have arbitrarily large finite subgroups.
+Adapting the proof of \cite[Theorem 9.14]{GuiLev2} to the relatively finitely generated case is straightforward.
+Also, in the next section we show that $\overline{\V}$ is \emph{weakly $K$--CSA} (see Definition~\ref{defn:wcsa} below), which means that it shares enough of the properties of $K$--CSA groups that the proof of \cite[Theorem 9.14]{GuiLev2} holds with only minor changes.
 We explain these changes in Appendix~\ref{app:decompositions}, see Theorem~\ref{thm:JSJwithtorsion}.
+Finally, in Section \ref{s:modaut} we define modular automorphisms, prove Theorem \ref{thm:decomps}, and show how modular automorphisms of $\overline{\V}$ are induced by modular automorphisms of $\V$ (see Lemma \ref{l: lifting the shortening auto}).